 The franchise agreement provides that three forms of revenue may be earned by the company which are margin, commission and fee income.
 Bendigo Bank decides the form of revenue the company earns on different types of products and services.
-The revenue earned by the company is dependent on the business that it generates.
-It may also be affected by other factors, such as economic and local conditions, for example, interest rates.
+The revenue earned by the company is dependent on the business that it generates, interest rates and funds transfer pricing and other factors, such as economic and local conditions.

-Margin
+Margin income

-Margin is arrived at through the following calculation:
+Margin on core banking products is arrived at through the following calculation:

-Interest paid by customers on loans less interest paid to customers on deposits plus: any deposit returns i.e. interest return applied by Bendigo Bank for a deposit minus: any costs of funds i.e. interest applied by to fund a loan.
+Interest paid by customers on loans less interest paid to customers on deposits plus: any deposit returns i.e. interest return applied by Bendigo Bank for a deposit minus: any costs of funds i.e. interest applied by Bendigo Bank to fund a loan.